dadukhankevin/aura/README.md

 Aura introduces LLMs as a compiler, rather than the over-caffeinated intern.

-Aura is a language, with syntax rules and Python norms.
+### Aura is a domain-specific language that uses English as a high-level type system and prompt scaffold for LLM-compiled Python code.

  It lets you smoothly interpolate between natural language and Python code, in a way that ensures you know exactly what your code is doing, while keeping the benefits of natural language when you need it.

 Quit yappin here's an example: